mikeoverbay/TankExporter/README.md

 #### This is an ongoing project by me..
 Coffee_

-## Version 80;
+## Version 80:
-I fixed yet another bug in the camouflage.
+I Fixed yet another bug in the camouflage.

 ## Version 79:
 Fixed a bug with TEs changes to the camuflages.